d-rens/page/content/blog/rss.md

 ---
 title: "Rss"
 date: 2023-07-18T10:16:26+02:00
-tag: technology
+tags: ['technology']
 ---
 In times of constant notifications, information and news it is hard to keep up with your actual interest.

 Let me take Instagram as an exmample, I assume it is very similar on other "social-media", you have that concept of a feed, with maybe 50%